 A tracheostomy is a surgical procedure to create an opening through the neck into the trachea (windpipe).
 A tube is usually placed through this opening to provide an airway and to remove secretions from the lungs.
 This tube is called a tracheostomy tube or trach tube.

 General anesthesia is used, unless the situation is critical.
-In that case, local anesthesia is injected into the area to reduce the discomfort caused by the procedure.
+If that happens, a numbing medicine is placed into the area to help you feel less pain during the procedure.

 The neck is cleaned and draped.
-Surgical cuts are made to expose the tough cartilage rings that make up the outer wall of the trachea.
-The surgeon then creates an opening into the trachea and inserts a tracheostomy tube.
+Surgical cuts are made to show the tough cartilage rings that form the outer wall of the trachea.
+The surgeon creates an opening into the trachea and inserts a tracheostomy tube.